 Only I’d like the right wind to be blowing

-That takes the place of death.
+that takes the place of breath.